-Windows and Microsoft are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.